Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 Bottom Line

 As long as it’s legal in your state, drug screening is a great way to improve productivity and reduce costs.
 Be sure you check your state rules on drug screening as it’s mandated in certain industries and regulated, in some cases, by the federal government (such as with the Department of Transportation and some federal law enforcement entities).
-We recommend that you execute the pre-employment drug test after the applicant screening phase and as part of the job offer process.
+We recommend executing the pre-employment drug test after the applicant screening phase and as part of the job offer process.